LoversGuild/lovegen/README.md

 [web-repo]: https://github.com/LoversGuild/websites

 LoveGen is more or less a general-purpose static site generator.
+Its defining feature is support for hierarchical menus in generated pages.
 Its general usefulness is somewhat limited though by the fact that it has a built-in configuration.
 This will hopefully change soon.